Co-pilot of Yeti Airlines flight had lost husband to an earlier Nepal plane crash

 Nepal, home to some of the world’s largest mountain ranges, including Everest, is home to frequent plane crashes.

-Sunday’s crash was the deadliest since 1992 when all 167 people aboard a Pakistan International Airlines plane were killed as it hit a hill while trying to land in Kathmandu.
+Sunday’s accident was the deadliest since 1992 when all 167 people aboard a Pakistan International Airlines plane were killed as it hit a hill while trying to land in Kathmandu.

 (Additional reporting by agencies)